dhruvrauthan/dhruvrauthan.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 <br>
-I am a Computer Science undergraduate at Birla Institute of Technology and Science, K.K.
-Birla Goa Campus.
+I am a final year Computer Science undergraduate at BITS Pilani, Goa Campus.

-My primary areas of research include Software Defined Networks, Network Security and Android Development.
+My primary areas of research include Software Defined Networking and Network Security, often the intersection of the two.
+I am also interested in software development, particularly Android.

-My other interests include creating art and playing the guitar.
+Some of my other hobbes are digital drawing and playing the guitar.